Interview by Chris Voss Show

 Unscripted, real, raw marriage advice from Cass and Kathryn Morrow.

-Listen to the latest episodes, follow the show, or send in the question you want Cass and Kathryn to answer live on Wednesdays at 5:30 PM CT.
+Listen to the latest episodes, follow the show, or send in the question you want Cass and Kathryn to answer on an upcoming episode.

-A: Yes.
+Yes.
 Most of the 8,000+ we've helped in the last 4 years started with only ONE person willing to start the work.
 You don't need your spouse's permission to become undeniable.
-When you transform at the identity level — who you are, how you show up, how you lead — your spouse has to engage with a different person.
-Not because you manipulated them.
-Because you became someone they can't help but respond to.
+When you transform at the identity level — who you are, how you show up, how you lead — you're going to engage with your spouse as a different person.
+Not manipulating them.
+You become someone they can't help but respond positively to.

-A: Therapy teaches you to communicate better about your problems.
-We teach you to become a different person so the problems stop having you.
+Therapy teaches you to communicate better about your problems, while understanding your past and trauma.
+We teach you to become a different person so the problems stop happening.
 Cass and Kathryn aren't therapists — they're two people who nearly killed their own marriage seven times and rebuilt it completely.
 You're learning from the work, not a textbook.

-A: No. One spouse is enough to start.
+No. One spouse is enough to start.
 It takes two to fully restore a marriage in the end — but only one to begin.
 When you change, your spouse has to react to a different person.
-Most of our wins started with just one of them ready.
+Most of our wins started with just one partner in and ready.

-A: Sexless marriage is the #1 most-searched marriage complaint on Google — and one of the most common situations we coach.
+Sexless marriage is the #1 most-searched marriage complaint on Google — and one of the most common situations we coach.
 Your spouse isn't broken or sexless.
-They're not having sex with you because they don't feel safe, respected, or desired around you.
-When you become someone who feels different to be around, intimacy returns — not as a chore, as desire.
-We've helped men whose wives hadn't initiated in seven-plus years.
+They're not having sex with you because they don't feel safe to be around you.
+When you become someone who feels safe to be around, rejection isn't taken personally, sex isn't a chore, and passion begins.

-A: Most people see shifts in the first few weeks.
-Significant transformation typically lands in 6–12 months as new identity patterns become habits.
-The women's program is built on a 12-week structure.
+Most people see shifts in the first few weeks.
+Significant transformation typically lands in 3–6 months as new identity patterns become habits.
 If you do the work, your marriage changes.
 If you quit, nothing changes.
 We tell people the same thing every time: you have a 100% shot if you don't quit.

 Ready to see if you're a fit?